ShipChain/engine/README.md

     // Required - The name of a Contract loaded during Engine configuration "project": "LOAD",

+    // Required - The specific version of a contract to subscribe to events from "version": "1.2.0",

     // Optional - Default 30000 (30 seconds)
     "interval": 5000,